 Each chapter in My Math Path contains numerous embedded problem-solving situations so that students learn to flexibly apply their mathematical knowledge.
 Non-routine, as well as routine problems are included in every grade.
-A problem-solving model provides students with the necessary skills to read a problem, choose from a variety of appropriate strategies, apply a strategy to solve the problem, and then reflect on the efficiency and accuracy of the strategy to explain the answer.
+As educators plan student learning experiences, it is important to focus on student understanding and sense making, the interconnectedness of the categories, and the application of skills in problem-solving contexts both in and outside the classroom.
+The goal should be to provide opportunities for students to come to recognize, informally, how numbers and operations work.